clowder-framework/catalog/README.md

 1. Build image

-The image is based on python:3 to have gcc installed initially. python-ladp library still requires underlting OS libraries, which are described in Dockerfile.
+The image is based on python:3 to have gcc installed initially. python-ladp library still requires OS libraries, which are described in Dockerfile.

 You can build your docker image with the command:
 ```bash